datastaxdevs/workshop-introduction-to-nosql/README.md

 This walkthrough has been realized using the [Quick Start](https://stargate.io/docs/stargate/1.0/quickstart/quick_start-document.html)

-Next go the connect page, locate the SWAGGER URL and then locate the Document part in the Swagger UI.
+Next go the connect page, locate the SWAGGER URL

 ![image](images/connect.png?raw=true)

+Locate the Document part in the Swagger UI.

 ![image](images/05.png?raw=true)